richyarwood/wheel-of-fortune/README.md

 A quick way to choose someone or make life choices!

-Choice someone from a group like this:
+Choose someone from a group like this:

 ```
 http://richyarwood.github.io/choice-spinner/?name=Frank&name=Lisa&name=John